Stephen MillerAssociate Professor

 I am currently writing a book about the provincial assemblies of landowners set up by the French monarchy to administer most of the realm in the 1770s and 1780s.
 The book presents the conflict generated by the monarchy’s most ambitious effort to reform its institutions and by the noble and bourgeois office holders and seigneurs whose vested interests that effort threatened.
 The project examines the revolutionary context engulfing the monarchy as it collapsed.

 I am completing a second book about the world history of agriculture.
-The book takes up the question as to why a few societies developed economically while most did not.
-It also raises the related issues of the environmental sustainability of capitalist agriculture reliant on inputs—such as genetically modified seeds sold by Monsanto and other corporations—and of the role of this agriculture in perpetuating the stagnation of the global economy.
+The book takes up the study of why a few societies developed economically while most did not.
+With regard to the present day, the book takes up the role of capitalist farming in perpetuating the stagnation of the world economy and also takes up the reliance of capitalist farming on ecologically harmful inputs sold by corporations like Monsanto.

 - The Era of the French Revolution and Napoleon